Ian McDonald (Guyanese writer): Poetry

-His Selected Poems, edited and with an Introduction by Professor Edward Baugh, was published by Macmillan in 2008, in honour of his 75th birthday.
+McDonald's second set of Selected Poems, edited and with an introduction by Professor Edward Baugh, was published by Macmillan in 2008, in honour of his 75th birthday.
 This book was shortlisted for the Royal Society of Literature Ondaatje Prize in 2009.
+He published The Comfort of All Things in 2012, which also won the Guyana Prize for Literature, and River Dancer in 2016.